Max-Derner/python-lessons/Lesson_00/06_logic_gates.md

 ```

 # match-case
-So, if you have Python3.10 or newer, you will be able to use match-case statements.
-Though you will likely know them as switch statements.
+Since Python3.10 we've had match-case statements (formally `structural pattern matching`).
+Though you will likely look at them and go "That's a switch-case statement!", you are wrong :'(
 They are just about my favourite thing in Python and they go like this:
 ``` python
 match object: